anjumArnab/dart_oop/README.md

 Object-Oriented Programming (OOP) in Dart is a programming paradigm that organizes code into **classes and objects**.
 A class defines a blueprint for creating objects that encapsulate **data (fields)** and **behaviour (methods)**.
 Dart supports core OOP principles - **encapsulation**, **inheritance**, **polymorphism**, and **abstraction**.
 Encapsulation hides internal details and exposes only necessary functionality using access control.
 Inheritance allows one class to reuse and extend another class’s features using the `extends` keyword.
 Polymorphism enables a single interface to represent multiple types, often through method overriding.
 Abstraction simplifies complex systems by defining essential behaviour with **abstract classes** or **interfaces**.
 Together, these concepts make Dart code more modular, reusable, and easier to maintain - key advantages when building scalable Flutter applications.

 ## Classes & Objects
 A blueprint or template that defines the structure and behavior of objects.
 It contains fields (data) and methods (behavior).
 An instance of a class that represents a specific entity (e.g., `Student`, `Book`, `Car`).
-A typical class defination contains
+A typical class definition contains
 `class` keyword followed by naming with PascalCase(e.g., `Student`, `PersonData`).

 Can Contain: